iiPythonx/xpp/README.md

 ## Basics

 Once you finish installing the x2 interpreter, you should be able to find a file named `main.xt`.
-This is your default entry point in your project.
-You can edit the entry point by following the [**configuration guide**](#configurations).
+This is your default entry point for your project.
+You can edit the entry point by following the [**configuration guide**](#configuration).

-Inside the `main.xt` is the Hello World example of the x2 language.
+Inside the `main.xt` file is the Hello World example for the x2 language.

 ```
-:: Imports
-imp "pkg/stdlib/arr"
-imp "pkg/stdlib/dict"
-imp "pkg/stdlib/system"

-:: Entry
 :main
     out "Hello World"
 ```